-The Fund has adopted restrictions and policies relating to the investment of the Fund's assets and its activities.
-Certain of the restrictions are fundamental policies of the Fund and may not be changed without the approval of the holders of a majority of the Fund's outstanding voting securities (which for this purpose and under the Investment Company Act means the lesser of (i) 67% of the shares represented at a meeting at which more than 50% of the outstanding shares are represented or (ii) more than 50% of the outstanding shares).
-The Fund has also adopted certain non-fundamental investment restrictions, which may be changed by the Board of Directors without shareholder approval.
+The Trust, on behalf of the Funds, has adopted restrictions and policies relating to investment of the Funds' assets and their activities.
+Certain of the restrictions are fundamental policies of a Fund and may not be changed without the approval of the holders of a majority of the Fund's outstanding voting securities (which for this purpose and under the Investment Company Act, means the lesser of (i) 67% of the shares represented at a meeting at which more than 50% of the outstanding shares are represented or (ii) more than 50% of the outstanding shares).
+The Trust, on behalf of the Funds, has also adopted certain non-fundamental investment restrictions, which may be changed by the Board without shareholder approval.
+None of the following fundamental or non-fundamental investment restrictions shall prevent a Fund from investing all of its assets in shares of another registered investment company with the same investment objective and fundamental policies (in a master/feeder structure).